erl_eterm

 ETERM *list;

-Converts an I/O list to a NULL
+Converts an I/O list to a NULL-terminated C string.

-is an Erlang term containing an I/O list.
+list is an Erlang term containing an I/O list.

 The I/O list must not contain the integer 0, as C strings may not